Child Passenger Safety Week Safety Tips

 According to the National Safety Council, 607 children (under 13) were killed in auto accidents in 2020.
 Over 36% of children who suffered fatal car accident injuries were unrestrained.
 The best way to keep kids safe on the road is to use the correct car seat in the right way.

-• Unfortunately, many parents install their child seats incorrectly.
+- Unfortunately, 48% of car seats are installed incorrectly.
 Check your vehicle owner’s manual for car seat installation instructions.

 Four Types of Car Seats

 It’s crucial to choose the right car seats and boosters in order to help keep children safe.
-Car seats reduce an infant’s risk of fatal injury by 71%.
+According to the CDC, car seats reduce an infant’s risk of injury by 71% to 82%.
 In just 1 year, 325 children under the age of 5 were saved by car seats.

 Rear-Facing Car Seat (Birth – 3 Years)